openpgpjs/openpgpjs/README.md

 OpenPGP.js uses ES6 promises which are available in [most modern browsers](http://caniuse.com/#feat=promises).
 If you need to support browsers that do not support Promises, fear not!
 There is a [polyfill](https://github.com/jakearchibald/es6-promise), which is included in the build step.
 So no action required on the developer's part for promises!

+For the OpenPGP HTTP Key Server (HKP) client the new [fetch api](https://fetch.spec.whatwg.org) is used.
+There is a polyfill for both [browsers](https://github.com/github/fetch) and [node.js](https://github.com/bitinn/node-fetch) runtimes.
+These are not bundled in the library however and users must add these themselves.
+See the unit tests for examples of how to integrate them.

 ### Examples